 IT Managers are responsible for designated IT activities within an assigned area involving one or more specialized IT job families.
-Positions at this level serve as professional IT managers performing a combination of staff supervision and management functions.
+Positions at this level serve as professional IT Managers performing a combination of staff supervision and management functions.
+Typically, positions at this level supervise professional IT staff.
 They have the delegated authority to:

-- Develop goals and objectives
+- Develop goals and objectives.

-- Develop timetables and work plans to achieve targeted goals and objectives
+- Develop timetables and work plans to achieve targeted goals and objectives.

-- Control allocation of resources
+- Control allocation of resources.

-- Set and adjust priorities
+- Set and adjust priorities.

-- Evaluate unit effectiveness
+- Evaluate unit effectiveness.

-- Supervise assigned staff
+- Supervise assigned staff.

-Positions manage operations of assigned IT systems, services or functions.
-This requires the ability to apply technical detail and use of IT profession based knowledge and skills.
-They plan, coordinate and manage work efforts.
+These positions manage operations of assigned IT systems, services, or functions.
+This requires the ability to apply technical detail and to use IT profession-based knowledge and skills.
+They plan, coordinate, and manage work efforts.
 They have the authority to prioritize and manage operations and all technical IT issues under their scope of responsibility.